 The first five minutes of a discovery call sets the tone for the rest of the meeting.
 Start by quickly reviewing your agenda so it’s clear to your prospect that you respect their time.

 - Introduce yourself, your company, and your role in the company.
-Don’t be afraid to use humor to make a connection and break the ice.
+Don’t be afraid to use humour to make a connection and break the ice.

 - Share the goals of the meeting to manage expectations.
 You might say,“This call is for us to get to know your company and your goals.
 At the end, if we think it’s a good fit for both of us, I’ll schedule a follow-up with my sales team to talk to you about next steps.”